Lyn16/TRGN510-Fall-2018-Final-Project/README.md

   ### 3. T-test (volcano plot - or heatmap of most differentially genes.  tOP GENES HERE COULD GO TO ipa
    (Second level UI: enter or choose different genes)
     (1).
-To associate the APOC2 expression alternation with frequent mutant genes (11 genes) in AML.
-(The genes are FLT3, TP53, WT1, IDH1, IDH2, CEBPA, RUNX1, NRAS, TET2, NPMI, DNMT3A) (gene wild type vs mutant, compare the expression level of APOC2)
+To associate the APOC2 expression alternation with other genes in dataset, using T-test.
     (2).
-To associate the APOC2 gene expression alternation with MLL rearrangement (looking for patients’ clinical data) MLL rearrangement vs. no rearrangement compare the expression level of APOC2)

-   ### 4. Conclusion
-  Gene regulation signature of the three datasets
-  OR
-  Use Venn graph to show the regulated genes in three different datasets; and presented as bar graph to show the fold change.
+Use heatmap to show the most differentially gene, and go to IPA